dedis/onet/simul/platform/MININET.md

 1. In the ICCluster-admin interface, you need to go to `My Servers` -> `Setup`.
 2. Chose the servers you reserved - take care, as there might be servers from other people in the same lab!
-3. `Choose a boot option` - please take _Ubuntu xenial 1604_ for best results
+3. `Choose a boot option` - please take _Ubuntu focal 2004_ for best results.
+As of Dec 2020, Ubuntu 14.04 still appears to work, but it is no longer supported by Ubuntu and should not be used for new work.
 4. `Customization` - chose a password (it can be very simple) for the setup.
 5. Optional: For easiest results, tick `Own %url-post-install-script%` and add the following line to `My Servers` -> `Environment` -> `%url-post-install-script%`: